-Like CBO's baseline budget projections, the projections above reflect the assumption that Social Security will continue to pay benefits as scheduled under the provisions of the Social Security Act, regardless of the balances in the Social Security trust funds.
+Like CBO's baseline budget projections, the projections discussed so far reflect the assumption that Social Security will continue to pay benefits as scheduled under the provisions of the Social Security Act, regardless of the balances in the Social Security trust funds.
 To show how the exhaustion of the trust funds might affect benefits, CBO also projects Social Security benefits under the assumption that they would be limited to the amounts payable from dedicated funding sources.
-(See Appendix C for more information.)

-If the gap between outlays and income occurs as CBO projects, then the balance in the trust funds will decline to zero and the Social Security Administration will no longer be able to pay full benefits when they are due (though beneficiaries will remain legally entitled to full benefits).
-In the years after the trust funds' exhaustion, annual outlays would be limited to annual revenues, and payments to beneficiaries would need to be reduced (although the method for reducing payments is not prescribed under current law).
-Therefore, in CBO's projections, payable benefits would equal scheduled benefits until the combined trust funds are exhausted in 2033; after that, payable benefits are the same as the program's annual revenues.
+When the balance in the trust funds declines to zero, the Social Security Administration will no longer be able to pay full benefits when they are due (though beneficiaries will remain legally entitled to full benefits).
+In the years after the trust funds' exhaustion, annual outlays would be limited to annual revenues, and payments to beneficiaries would be reduced.
+(The method for reducing payments is not prescribed under current law.)
+Therefore, in CBO's projections, payable benefits would equal scheduled benefits until the combined trust funds are exhausted in fiscal year 2033; after that, payable benefits are the same as the program's annual revenues.

-In 2034, Social Security revenues are projected to equal 77 percent of the program's scheduled outlays, resulting in a 23 percent shortfall.
-Thus, CBO estimates that Social Security benefits would need to be reduced by 23 percent in 2034.
-The gap between scheduled and payable benefits would widen to 35 percent by 2096 and would remain stable thereafter.
+In 2034, Social Security revenues are projected to equal 75 percent of the program's scheduled outlays, resulting in a 25 percent shortfall.
+Thus, CBO estimates that Social Security benefits would be reduced by 25 percent in 2034 under the payable-benefits scenario.
+The gap between scheduled and payable benefits would equal 30 percent by 2097, and that gap would remain stable thereafter.
+(See Appendix A for more information.)